 A bubbly, cute young woman came out to lead us through a short ride.
 I can’t bring myself to call her a master instructor, though…we were soon asked to pedal at 140 rpm as she bounced wildly in the saddle with little control.
 We ended up just doing our own thing.
 (Later someone told me she saw them pedaling backward.) *sigh*

 She came over and asked if we had any questions.
 I wanted to know where the power meter was and whether it was real or estimated.
 She pointed to the console and said they have watts.
-Well, that wasn’t what I asked!
-The good news is that she seemed very eager to learn!
+Well, um, that wasn’t what I asked…but the good news is that she seemed eager to learn!

 I don’t know anything about the education at Technogym, but I really hope it’s based on solid science.
 My IHRSA experience tells me otherwise, but I could hopefully be wrong.
 Sometimes these companies (unfortunately) put the cutest, smiliest person they can find at trade shows.
 But IHRSA is not one of those shows where that works…